Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-CPEtools/README.md

     -   For the 24.11 container, we needed to add a workaround as CMake for some reason failed to add the proper include dir for HIP files even though this seems specified in the CMakeLists.txt file.

+### Version 1.2-cpe*-hpcat-0.9

+-   Direct port of the EasyConfig for 1.2a, but decided to make the version of hpcat explicit in the suffix.